-During the period all of the Academy's operating income was obtained from the Department for Education (DfE) in the form of grants, the use of which is restricted to particular purposes.
-The funds received from the DfE and 'The Zone' during the period ended 31 August 2013 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
-The school received funds from the 'The Zone' to finance the building of 'The Zone' premises which are part of the same construction contract as the school's contract with Wates.
+During the period the majority of the Academy's operating income was obtained from the Department for Education (DfE) in the form of grants, the use of which is restricted to particular purposes.
+The funds received from the DfE and 'The Zone' during the period ended 31 August 2014 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The school received funds from the 'The Zone' to finance the construction of 'The Zone' premises in the previous financial year.
+The capital grants from the EFA received during the period financed the completion of the school premises in March 2014.
+The balance of the funds held in trust on behalf of the Zone were used finance the completion of the community centre in May 2014.
+The academy trust holds a retention balance of £10,043 in trust to settle the final payment to the contractors.
 These funds are shown as a current liability in the financial statements.

-During the period ended 31 August 2013, total revenue expenditure of £119,704 was covered by grant funding from the EFA/DfE.
-The excess of income over expenditure for the period was £178,704.
+During the period ended 31 August 2014, total revenue expenditure of £511,524 was covered by grant funding from the EFA/DfE.
+The excess of income over expenditure for the period was £128,975.

-At 31 August 2013 the net book value of fixed assets was £1,684,939 and movements in tangible fixed assets are shown in note 9 to the financial statements.
+At 31 August 2014 the net book value of fixed assets was £3,150,812 and movements in tangible fixed assets are shown in note 11 to the financial statements.
 The assets are to be used exclusively for providing education and the associated support services to the pupils of the Academy.

-The Academy held fund balances at 31 August 2013 of £1,863,643 comprising a surplus of £178,543 restricted general funds and £1,684,939 restricted fixed asset fund and £161 unrestricted funds, (See Note 11).
+The Academy held fund balances at 31 August 2014 of £3,411,746 comprising a surplus of £242,486 restricted general funds, £3,150,812 restricted fixed asset fund and £18,448 unrestricted funds, (See Note 14).